bbros-dev/goose/examples/the-internet/README.md

 # The Internet

-This example runs Goose against a local (container) version of ['the-internet'](https://github.com/saucelabs/the-internet) - we don't think it polite to hammer someones [Heroku app](http://the-internet.herokuapp.com/) with a tool as aggressive as a Goose can be.
+This example runs Swanling against a local (container) version of ['the-internet'](https://github.com/saucelabs/the-internet) - we don't think it polite to hammer someones [Heroku app](http://the-internet.herokuapp.com/) with a tool as aggressive as a Swanling can be.

-The Dockerfile.goose will build the Goose container.
+The Dockerfile.swanling will build the Swanling container.
 Please feel free to extend the endpoints tested by contributing a rust file and adding a corresponding `RUN` statement in the Dockerfile.

 ## Podman

 NOTE: While Podman runs as an ordinary user by default, the following assumes you run your containers under an appropriately 'jailed' user account.

-Build containers for Goose The-Internet:
+Build containers for Swanling The-Internet:

 ```bash
 podman build --rm --tag the-internet --file Dockerfile/the-internet .
 podman build --rm --tag gti --file Dockerfile/gti .
 ```

-Launch containers for Goose The-Internet:
+Launch containers for Swanling The-Internet:

 - Podman users can try `podman-compose up` or `podman play kube ./podman-pod.yaml`
 - Kubernetes users can use: